FiuuPayment/Cheatsheet-BestPractices-Fiuu_API/README.md

 ### Tips #2.
 The 3 endpoints to update payment status on merchant site
 When a payment is done by customer, how do we update the transaction status to the merchant?
 The 3 endpoints, i.e. Return URL, Notification URL, Callback URL serves as a mechanism to update merchant transaction status.
 #### i.
 Return URL
 Realtime web browser or frontend redirection endpoint for hosted page, seamless integration, and shopping cart module.
 Impact user's UI/UX or journey in the whole payment process.
+DO NOT RELY ON THIS ENDPOINT TO UPDATE YOUR TRANSACTION STATUS, DUE TO IT BEING SUSCEPTIBLE TO MITM (MAN-IN-THE-MIDDLE) ATTACK, REFER TO NOTIFCATION URL FOR A MORE ROBUST STATUS UPDATE METHODOLOGY.
 #### ii.
 Notification URL
 Realtime server-to-server or backend endpoint for all kind of integrations and payment channels.
 Will be triggerred once Fiuu received the payment status from respective online banking / ewallet channels.
+MOST ROBUST AND RECOMMENDED WAY TO UPDATE TRANSACTION STATUS TO YOUR SYSTEM.
 #### iii.
 Callback URL
 Defer update or callback endpoint on non-realtime payment such as Fiuu Cash.